Saving Mumbai's Heritage Botanical Garden

 Above: Students of the Sir J.J.
 College of Architecture take a pledge to preserve the

-botanical garden in October 2007 after an awareness raising walk conducted by the
+after an awareness raising walk conducted by the

 Save Rani Bagh Committee.